-(G) Content Samples (30 points; 15% of final grade)
+(G) Content Library (30 points; 15% of final grade)

-Based on your development of the brief and the content calendar, prepare a description of the samples, including key messaging for each type of content that your group believes is needed to accomplish your goals.
+Based on your development of the brief and the content calendar, prepare a description and mockups of actual content, including key messaging for each type of content that your group believes is needed to accomplish your goals.
 If your content includes video, a one-sentence treatment is satisfactory.
+You can use a web-based content mockup tool: http://admocks.adparlor.com/#facebook/website_clicks/image

-(I) Attendance & Participation (20 points; 10% of final grade)
+(I) In-Class Assignments (30 points; 15% of final grade)